-Youve just sent your baby away to college, and now youre wondering how you will ever afford the next four years.
-While you may have an empty nest, that doesn’t mean you should have an empty wallet!
+You’ve just sent your baby away to college, and now youre wondering how you will ever afford the next four years.
+Just because you have an empty nest, doesn’t mean you should have an empty wallet!
 There are a number of things you (and your student) can do to save money during this not-so affordable, yet rewarding, time.

 How You Can Save:

 Whether you have other children at home or are on your own once again, a great way to save money is to eat in, rather than out.
 Think its cheaper to grab a hamburger on the way home from work?
 Making a bigger meal at home can feed you for days, not to mention the benefits to your waistline.

 You might have had all the channels under the sun when your child was home, but do you really need them now?
 Whether you cancel cable altogether or simply rethink your package, this is a great place to save money.
 Other luxuries such as trips to the specialty coffee house and shopping on the weekends are other great places to save.
 Cut out what you dont need and reap the savings!

 Textbooks will likely become your child’s best friend as he or she navigates college.
 Important, yet not-so affordable, these necessities can be purchased used or in an electronic format for a much lower cost.
 Avoid the school bookstore and shop online whenever possible to save significantly!

 Of course, you dont want to overwhelm your student, but it is important that they help out however possible.
 Whether they participate in a work-study program or work part-time off campus, this is a great way to earn cash, learn time management skills, and become more responsible as they grow from teen to adult.